Understanding Form W-8BEN: Purpose and When to Use It

 Form W-8ECI.
 This one has a rather long name (Certificate of Foreign Person’s Claim That Income Is Effectively Connected With the Conduct of a Trade or Business in the United States) and is designed for nonresident aliens who conduct a business or trade in the U.S. other than personal services.
 (If you are a beneficial owner receiving compensation for personal services performed in the United States, file Form 8233 or W-4 instead.)

 Form W-8EXP.
-As the name of this one suggests (Certificate of Foreign Government or Other Foreign Organization for United States Tax Withholding and Reporting), only foreign governments or other groups use this form to claim a reduction in tax withholding.
+As the name of this one suggests (Certificate of Foreign Government or Other Foreign Organization for United States Tax Withholding and Reporting), only foreign governments or other specified groups, including foreign private foundations, use this form to claim a reduction in tax withholding.

 Form W-8IMY.
 The last form on our list (Certificate of Foreign Intermediary, Foreign Flow-Through Entity, or Certain U.S. Branches for United States Tax Withholding and Reporting) is only used by intermediaries, flow-through entities, and certain U.S. branches.